All Episodes

 I said, what happened to your philosophy here?

-Do you realize when you get into these policy and process debates with these people, you are letting them set the agenda and all you do is reacting to it.
+Do you realize when you get into these policy and process debates with these people, you are letting them set the agenda and all you do is reacting to it?

-What what has anybody got to lose?
+What has anybody got to lose?

 We can't stop anything.